-All adult Cash Assistance Program recipients must complete an Illegal Drug Use Statement.
-If reasonable cause of illegal drug use is present, the Cash Assistance Program adult recipients must pass a drug test.
-Reasonable cause exists in the following circumstances: The recipient indicates on their Illegal Drug Use Statement that they have illegally used drugs in the past 30 days or government or law enforcement documents indicate the use of illegal drugs in the past 30 days by the recipient.
+All adult Cash Assistance recipients must complete an Illegal Drug Use Statement.
+If reasonable cause of illegal drug use is present, Cash Assistance adult recipients must pass a drug test.
+Reasonable cause exists in the following circumstances: The recipient indicates on their Illegal Drug Use Statement that they have illegally used drugs in the past 30 days, or government or law enforcement documents indicate the use of illegal drugs in the past 30 days by the recipient.